 check of the caster, camber and toe-set.
 Some shops

-is generally not necessary on the trail oriented Jeep
+generally not necessary on the trail oriented Jeep 4WD

-lift kit has adjustable rear wheel link arms or there is suspicion of a
+kit has adjustable rear wheel link arms or there is suspicion of a bent

 account.
 A shop that performs either four-wheel or